The SLSC UK Cold Water Swimming Championships 2019 will include individual races, team relays and a mass jump-in as part of the opening ceremony.

 For example, if your team members are 25, 27, 33 and 35 years old respectively, the combined age would be 120 years and you would be in the Under 160 category.
 If all team members were 46, you would be in the 160 - 200 category.

-If all that racing sounds a bit too competitive, take the plunge and raise money for charity by joining in our Big Splash in aid of CRISIS, the charity to end homelessness.
+If all that racing sounds a bit too competitive, take the plunge and raise money for charity by joining in our Ice Breaker Challenge in aid of CRISIS, the charity to end homelessness.
 There will be fabulous prizes for the top fundraisers and the best fancy dress costume.

-Jump in, jump out, then head to the bar for a warming hot toddy!
+Jump in, jump out, then head to the marquee for a lovely cup of tea!

 The age groups are as follows: